Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 \subsubsection{Non-proportional load paths with constant stress invariants}

-According to the previous section, a damage characteriziation by means of the triple equivalent plastic strain, stress triaxiality and Lode angle parameter is usually not sufficient for complex load paths.
-Since the stress triaxiality and the Lode angle parameter are already two invariants of the stress tensor, one could even more so monitor and control all three invariants of the stress tensor (instead of just $\eta$ and $\bar{\theta}$).
-This is precisely the idea analyzed in this paragraph.
+According to the previous section, a damage characterization by means of the triple equivalent plastic strain, stress triaxiality and Lode angle parameter is usually not sufficient for complex load paths.
+Since the stress triaxiality and the Lode angle parameter are already two invariants of the stress tensor one could also control all three stress invariants (instead of just $\eta$ and $\bar{\theta}$).
+This is precisely the idea analyzed in this paragraph by only rotating the eigenbasis of the stress tensor.
 For that purpose, two different stress tensors are considered.
 While $\B{\sigma}$ corresponds to proportional loading, $\tilde{\B{\sigma}}$ is associated with a more complex load path.
 Both share the same eigenvalues $\sigma_i\of{t}=\tilde{\sigma}_i\of{t}$ (and thus the same triaxiality and Lode parameter).
 But they have different directions in terms of the associated eigenvectors. $\B{\sigma}$ and $\tilde{\B{\sigma}}$ can be implemented by means of the spectral decomposition, i.e.,